Ezuker/tokenizer/deployment/public-deployment.md

 4. **Deploy & Run Transactions** tab
 5. Environment: **"Injected Provider - MetaMask"**
 6. Select BSC Testnet in MetaMask
-7. Deploy with your address as `_initialOwner`
+7. Deploy with the following parameters:
+   - `_initialOwner`: Your wallet address
+   - `_multisigOwners`: Array of multisig owner addresses (at least one required)
+   - `_requiredApprovals`: Number of approvals needed (must be > 0 and <= number of multisig owners)
 8. **Save the contract address!**

 #### Step 4: Verify Deployment
 - Copy contract address from Remix
 - Visit: https://testnet.bscscan.com/address/YOUR_CONTRACT_ADDRESS
 - Verify contract shows up
-- Check your token balance
+- Check your token balance (Must be 0 at start)
+- Check if you can mine

 ### Phase 2: Contract Verification on BSCScan